10 Best Bikes for Kids Fully Reviewed

 The Criteria We Used For Our Evaluation

 When you are shopping for the right bicycle for your child safety is first and foremost in your mind.
-Serious trauma can happen when riding a bike and that’s specifically so for younger riders who aren’t experienced, engaged, or balanced enough to actively avoid danger or be able to react appropriately and timely in the event of an accident.
+Serious trauma can happen if an accident occurs and that’s specifically so for younger riders who aren’t experienced, engaged, or balanced enough to actively avoid danger or be able to react appropriately and timely in the event of an accident.

-Little kids just learning how to ride a bicycle will give a new bike a fairly decent beating.
-There may be plenty of tiny accidents, falling over, running into things, letting their bikes fly down the driveway and crash into the road or, eeek…something else.
-They may play rough with the bike as well so quality materials and solid build will ensure their bike can take the beating an still easily provide hours and hours of outdoor physical fun.
-Cheaper bikes often are made out of low-cost and poor quality materials.
-As this happens, these bikes will have a tendency to be bulkier and heavier which make for an awkward and complicated bike for a young child to move and operate.
+Little kids just learning how to ride a bicycle will give the thing a fairly decent beating.
+There may be plenty of tiny accidents, falling over, running into things, letting it roll down the driveway and crash into the road or, eeek…something else.
+They may play rough with their stuff as well, so quality materials and solid build will ensure it can take the beating an still easily provide hours and hours of outdoor physical fun.
+Cheaper ones often are made out of low-cost and poor quality materials.
+As this happens, these will have a tendency to be bulkier and heavier which make for an awkward and complicated model for a young child to move and operate.
 Frames made of metal alloys are a good choice.

 Smaller children, those under 5 years in age, should most often use pedal brakes.
 These brakes function to stop the wheels by the pedal going backward.
 This is because these younger children will often lack the coordination and dexterity to be able to make handbrakes work for them.

-Choosing a bike that has handbrakes the first consideration to be aware of is does your child know how to use them?
+Choosing a model that has handbrakes the first consideration to be aware of is does your child know how to use them?
 The second factor for consideration is are they easy to reach and to hold?
-It can be very dangerous if your child is faced with a potential hazard or mishap and doesn’t know how to stop the bike.
+It can be very dangerous if your child is faced with a potential hazard or mishap and doesn’t know how to stop.

 Last, definitely explore the materials the parts are made from.
 Plastic doesn’t last as long as metal-based parts.
 Steel can be heavy, specifically when it is used in the tire rims.
-If you are able to purchase a bike your child likes second hand, don’t buy it unless it is in full working order.
+If you are able to purchase one that your child likes second hand, don’t buy it unless it is in full working order.
 Check it out yourself but also ask questions.
-Has any work been done on this bike, like oiling the chain?
+Has any work been done on it, like oiling the chain?
 Take a hard look at the wear and tear on the brake pads.
 As discussed earlier, you will not want your kids to fly down the street with worn down brake pads.